Samsung Galaxy Note 4 vs Apple iPhone 6 full review

 SIM-free you can buy the 32GB Samsung Galaxy Note 4 on Amazon UK from £578.
 Its RRP is £599, but you can expect this to continue to drop.

 There's no 32GB iPhone 6 with which to compare the Note 4, but the 16GB model costs £539, 64GB costs £619, and 128GB costs 128GB.
 You'll get it cheaper only if you buy secondhand or refurbished, or wait for the iPhone 7.
-That said, it's Black Friday week, and Apple could have some good iPhone deals lined up this Friday - keep an eye on our Black Friday live blog for full details.

 While the iPhone 6 doesn't let you add removable storage, making your choice of model important, the Note 4 has a microSD slot that accepts cards up to 128GB in capacity.
 You'll need to factor in the price of a microSD card, and the 128GB versions are fairly pricey, but it won't bump up the price as high as Apple's £699.